About the Journal

 Essays

-The journal section Essays consists of original research articles (The article should not exceed 8,000 words, encompassing all text, references, notes, and related content.).
-Please, carefully check the author guidelines before drafting and submitting an essay.
-The guidelines are available here: https://tecnoscienza.unibo.it/libraryFiles/downloadPublic/94.
-Once a manuscript is submitted for publication as a research article in form of an “essay”, it undergoes a preliminary assessment conducted by the Editorial Board.
-The Editorial Board evaluates the manuscript’s relevance, consistency with the journal’s framework, aims and mission as well as its compliance with research articles’ standards, and research ethics and integrity.
+The journal section Essays consists of original research articles (the article should be no longer than 8000 words, including references, notes, and related content).
+Please, read the author guidelines (PDF) before drafting and submitting an essay.
+Once the manuscript is submitted for publication as a research article in the form of an “essay”, it is first screened by the Editorial Board.
+The Editorial Board evaluates the manuscript’s relevance, consistency with the journal’s remit, aims, and mission as well as the compliance with research articles’ quality standards, research ethics, and integrity.
+As part of the initial quality assessment, each article undergoes plagiarism detection through iThenticate.
 Essays that pass this first assessment go through a double-blind peer review process involving 2 to 4 experts.
-Evaluation criteria include the manuscript’s relevance to journal topics, its innovativeness and originality for the current debates in STS and related fields (such as philosophy and history of science; anthropology; gender studies; organisation studies; political ecology; cultural studies), their adequacy respect to methodology and the coherence of theoretical approach adopted for discussing key results.
-The Editorial Board ensures that the first phase of the peer-review process will be carried out within 120 days from the submission.
+Evaluation criteria include the manuscript’s relevance to journal topics, its innovativeness and originality for the current debates in STS and related fields (including philosophy and history of science; anthropology; gender and feminist studies; organisation studies; political ecology; cultural studies), its methodological adequacy, and the consistency between the theoretical approach and the analysis and discussion of the results.
+The Editorial Board ensures that the first phase of the peer-review process is carried out within 120 days from the submission.

 For more information, please contact: redazione.tecnoscienza@gmail.com

-The section Crossing Boundaries (CB) aims to foster interdisciplinary discussions among different authors on novel and relevant topics for STS and society at large.
-The section welcomes theoretical reflections or empirically supported contributions discussing a specific subject.
-The section consists of an introduction that briefly describes the content of the debate and clarifies its relevance for STS, and a maximum of 3 contributions with a length of 5000 words each including notes and references.
-The entire CB section should not exceed 15000 words, including references, notes and introduction.
-Proposals are encouraged, and once accepted the section coordinators will support an internally blinded review process.
-The corresponding author is responsible for suggesting proposing the subject and could be joined by a maximum of 2 co-authors to introduce the discussion.
+The Crossing Boundaries section fosters interdisciplinary discussions among different authors on novel and relevant topics for STS and society at large.
+The section welcomes theoretical reflections or empirical contributions discussing a specific theme.
+The section consists of an introduction that briefly describes the debate and highlights its relevance to STS, and a maximum of 3 contributions of 5000 words each, including notes and references.
+The CB section overall should be no longer than 15000 words, including an introduction, references, and notes.
+Proposals are encouraged, and once accepted the section coordinators lead an internal blinded review process.
+The corresponding author is responsible for proposing the theme and could be joined by a maximum of 2 co-authors to introduce the discussion.

 For more information, please contact: redazione.tecnoscienza@gmail.com